Sahib0096/NextInsurance/README.md

 * The name of the company is Next insurance

 **2. When was the company incorporated?**
-The company was incorporated in 2016 in palo alto california (Next,2023)
+The company was incorporated in 2016 in Palo Alto California (Next,2023)

 **3. Who are the founders of the company?**
 The company was founded by Alon Huri, Nissim Tapiro and guy goldstein (Next,2023)